Non-Hermitian Floquet Topological Matter -- A Review: Backgrounds

 where $|\psi_{j}^{\alpha}\rangle$ is the $j$th bulk eigenstate of $\hat{U}_{\alpha}$ ($\alpha=1,2$) with the quasienergy $E_{j}$ under the OBC.
 The linear combinations of $W_{1}$ and $W_{2}$ lead to another pair of winding numbers \cite{ZhouNHFTP08}

-In Sec. \ref{subsec:TI}, we will illustrate that with the help of winding numbers $(w_{0},w_{\pi})$ and $(W_{0},W_{\pi})$, a dual topological characterization of the phase transitions, edge states and bulk-edge correspondence can be established for 1D, chiral symmetric non-Hermitian Floquet systems under different boundary conditions, regardless of whether there is the NHSE \cite{ZhouNHFTP08}.
+In Subsec.~\ref{subsec:TI}, we will illustrate that with the help of the winding numbers $(w_{0},w_{\pi})$ and $(W_{0},W_{\pi})$, a dual topological characterization of the phase transitions, edge states, and bulk-edge correspondence can be established for 1D, chiral symmetric non-Hermitian Floquet systems under different boundary conditions, regardless of whether the NHSE is present or not \cite{ZhouNHFTP08}.
+Interestingly, the winding numbers $(w_{0},w_{\pi})$ may both become half-integer quantized due to the presence of Floquet EP in the bulk, thus revealing the presence of Floquet exceptional topology.
+Meanwhile, the open-bulk winding numbers $(W_{0},W_{\pi})$ are always integer quantized.